Brian Bennett

-Biography
+Early life

 Bennett was born in Palmers Green, North London, England.
 Educated at Hazlewood Lane School, Palmers Green, London and Winchmore Council School, he finished school at the age of sixteen to play drums in a Ramsgate skiffle group performing for holiday makers.
-After returning to London he became the in-house drummer at The 2i's Coffee Bar in Soho and was a regular performer on Jack Good's TV show Oh Boy!
+After returning to London he studied drums with Max Abrams and became the in-house drummer at The 2i's Coffee Bar in Soho and was a regular performer on Jack Good's TV show Oh Boy!

+Early career

 He then became a member of Marty Wilde's Wildcats in 1959.
-After a successful period with the Wildcats, during which he appeared on their instrumental record without Wilde (recorded as the Krew Kats), "Trambone", he backed Tommy Steele for some of his London stage performances, and then in October 1961 he joined Cliff Richard and the Shadows as the replacement for Tony Meehan.
+After a successful period with the Wildcats, during which he appeared on their instrumental record without Wilde (recorded as the Krew Kats), "Trambone", he backed Tommy Steele for some of his London stage performances.

+The Shadows

+In October 1961 he joined Cliff Richard and the Shadows as the replacement for Tony Meehan.
+The Shadows were known for their instrumental songs, mainly; Apache (1960), F.B.I.
+(1961), Wonderful Land (1962), and Foot Tapper (1963), among many others.
+The band split up briefly between 1968 and 1973, but was reformed by Marvin, Welch and Bennett.